The Backbeat

 In Strudel we would write it like this:

-Do you want it to sound more like the original?
-Use the cp
+Do you want it to look more like the original?
+Use the cp sound (clap - palm).

-In addition to the basic drums, Strudel includes many more percussion sounds.
+In addition to the basic drum, Strudel includes many more percussion sounds.
 Here are some examples:

 rim = rimshot (rimshot)